particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 | Publish/Subscribe Event Name | 64 | 64 |
 | Publish/Subscribe Event Data | 864 | 1024 |

+- These comparisons are between the STM32F205-based E Series models, other than the E404X.
+The API field limits for the E404X (nRF52840) are the same as as the M SoM.

 ## Hardware differences